This post was adapted from episode 3: “What’s the difference between disordered eating and eating disorders?” of the Nourished & Free podcast.

 What is Disordered Eating?

 Are eating disorders and disordered eating the same thing?
 No, not exactly.
+All eating disorders are the result of disordered eating, but not all cases of disordered eating will lead to an eating disorder.

 When To Get Help for an Eating Disorder